larsacus/LARSAdController/README.md

+_*Note: This branch is currently in-development.
+Please feel free to integrate this code into your project and file any issues you see or anything you feel you are experiencing that you don't expect.
+I hope to merge this branch back into master sometime at the end of December.
+Thanks!*_

 ## Description
 `LARSAdController` 3.0 is a singleton ad management class that manages ad classes that conform to the `LARSAdAdapter` protocol.
 Currently there are two adapters available (iAd and Google Ads).
 The adapters can be extended to any ad framework wanted.